 Taking more than 60 mg of amphetamine in a day will not only increase the half-life but can also lead to organ damage and the potential for overdose.
 Amphetamine overdose has serious repercussions which can include coma, permanent psychosis and even death.

 If you suspect that someone you know has taken a lethal or potentially lethal dose of an amphetamine call 911 immediately for emergency medical care.
-If amphetamine addiction is a problem in your life, call our helpline at 1-800-895-1695 to talk to a counselor who can provide you with a free referral to treatment.
+If amphetamine addiction is a problem in your life, call our helpline at (Who Answers?) to talk to a counselor who can provide you with a free referral to treatment.